AbidiG1/Project-1/README.md

-After that you can copy and paste the code and templates into pythonanywhere and make sure to press the green save button and you'll be set
+After that you can copy and paste the code and templates into pythonanywhere and make sure to press the green save button and you'll be set This code sets up the database tables and runs the Flask application.
+The application creates an admin user and a sample post for testing purposes.